miketerpak/needs-params/README.md

 * `object` `obj`                    - Any valid JS object.
 Note, when using `object`, there is no control over the content of the object.
 If this control is required, please use a nested `needs.params` scheme (see example).

 A scheme value can also be one of the following special values:
-* **another needs middleware**      - Applies the passed scheme to the subobject in the master scheme
+* **another needs middleware**      - Applies the passed scheme to the subobject in the master scheme.
+Function used to create the middleware does not matter.
+For example, you can use a `needs.querystring` middleware inside of a `needs.body` definition.
 * **a function**                    - Custom mutator which takes 1 argument--the param value--and must return the parameter value on success, undefined on generic failure, or the following scheme for providing custom error fields: `[value,err]`.  see *Custom mutator example*
 * **an array**                      - You can also provide an array of values.
 Only the contents of the array will be considered valid values
 * **a double array ([[]])**         - An array is a double array if and only if the outer array contains a single inner array, and nothing more (e.g. `[[1, 2, 3]] or [[[1,2],[[3,4]],5]]`).